OpenDosimeter/OpenDosimeter/README.md

 Additionally, if you prefer to order directly from the PCB manufacturer, you can download the gerber file also located in the ``hardware`` directory.

-**[@OpenDosimeter](https://www.youtube.com/channel/UCCUE-LeyRK8Y6H67ti1gdNA):** Finally, head over to our YouTube channel for instructional manuals on ordering the PCB, assembly, programming, and calibrating the device.
+**[@OpenDosimeter](https://www.youtube.com/channel/UCCUE-LeyRK8Y6H67ti1gdNA):** Finally, head over to our YouTube channel for instructional manuals on ordering the PCB, assembling, programming, and calibrating the device.

 ## Working Principle
 $\text{\color{red} Flowchart of device principle coming soon}$